ABOUT THE MUSEUM

 The unusual combination of a nursery/garden centre and steam museum is located on the same site, and therefore caters for those interested in gardening and/or industrial heritage.

 The steam museum has on display some fine examples of stationary steam engines, marine steam engines and steam pumps.
-The majority, of which, are run on steaming days.
+Some of which, are in motion on open days.

 The museum is privately owned and receives no external funding.